spack/spack-tutorial/tutorial_stacks.rst

 Make the software stack easy to use
 -----------------------------------

+Now that the software stack has been installed, we need to focus on how it can be used by our customers.
+We'll first see how we can configure views to project a subset of the specs we installed onto a filesystem folder with the usual Unix structure.
+Then we'll have a similar discussion for module files.
+Which of the two approaches is better depends strongly on the use case at hand.

 ^^^^^^^^^^^^^^^^
 View descriptors
 ^^^^^^^^^^^^^^^^

-We told Spack not to create a view for this stack earlier because simple views won't work with stacks.
-We've been concretizing multiple packages of the same name -- they will conflict if linked into the same view.
+At the beginning, we configured Spack not to create a view for this stack because simple views won't work with stacks.
+We've been concretizing multiple packages of the same name, and they would conflict if linked into the same view.

-To work around this, we will use a view descriptor.
-This allows us to define how each package is linked into the view, which packages are linked into the view, or both.
+What we can do is create *multiple views*, using view descriptors.
+This would allows us to define which packages are linked into the view, and how.
 Let's edit our ``spack.yaml`` file again.

 .. literalinclude:: outputs/stacks/examples/6.spack.stack.yaml
    :language: yaml
-   :emphasize-lines: 28-38
+   :emphasize-lines: 44-54

-When we'll concretize again we'll see packages linked into the view:
+In the configuration above we created two views, named ``default`` and ``full``.
+The ``default`` view consists of all the packages that are compiled with ``gcc@12``, but do not depend on either ``mpich`` or ``netlib-lapack``.
+As we can see, we can both *include* and *exclude* specs using constrains.

+The ``full`` view contains a more complex projection, so to put each spec into an appropriate subdirectory, according to the first constraint that the spec matches. ``all`` is the default projection, and has always the lowest priority, independent of the order in which it appears.
+To avoid confusion, we advise to always keep it last in projections.

+Let's concretize to regenerate the views, and check their structure:

 .. literalinclude:: outputs/stacks/view-0.out
    :language: console

 The view descriptor also contains a ``link`` key, which is either "all" or "roots".
 The default behavior, as we have seen, is to link all packages, including implicit dependencies, into the view.
 The "roots" option links only root packages into the view.

 .. literalinclude:: outputs/stacks/examples/7.spack.stack.yaml
    :language: yaml
-   :emphasize-lines: 33
+   :emphasize-lines: 49

 .. literalinclude:: outputs/stacks/view-1.out
    :language: console

 Now we see only the root libraries in the default view.
 The rest are hidden, but are still available in the full view.

 ^^^^^^^^^^^^
 Module files